umakantsharmacedcoss/developer-documentation/source/includes/_plugin_translations.md

 - - - - - - - - - messages.ini

 <aside class="notice">
-All addons should include strings for the United States English locale (en_US) as it is the default for the system.
+All plugins should include strings for the United States English locale (en_US) as it is the default for the system.
 </aside>

 The directory structure for translations should be `Translations/locale/domain.ini`.